 Opening times Monday – Saturday, 9am – 3pm

 Contact 021 418 2042, firstname.lastname@example.org

-Where to find it 76 Orange St, Gardens, Cape Town
+Where to find it 71 Waterkant Street, Cape Town

-Tucked away in the old garage on the corner of Hof and Kloof Streets in Gardens, and hidden behind lush granadilla creepers and a bounty of hanging plants, this laidback café is the kind of place where everyone is welcome – whether you’re strolling in barefoot from the beach, or popping in for a bite between meetings.
-Furry friends are welcome too, and nobody seems to be in a rush.
-The simple menu speaks to owner Natasha Napoli’s mantra that health is a state of harmony between body, mind and spirit.
-On offer is a selection of fresh juices, shots, smoothies, breakfast bowls (in Insta-worthy coconut dishes) and tasty toasts, all packed with fresh, homegrown ingredients.
+Tucked away in an old garage on the corner of Hof and Kloof Streets in Gardens, behind lush granadilla creepers and a bounty of hanging plants, this laidback café is the kind of place where everyone is welcome – from surfers to suits and furry friends, too.
+Owner Natasha Napoli’s menu offers a selection of fresh cold-pressed juices, smoothie boards served in Instagrammable coconut dishes, breakfast bowls and tasty toasts, all packed with fresh, locally grown ingredients.

-Good to know A second branch of Nourish’d opened in Observatory in April 2018.
+Good to know Nourish’d has a second branch in Observatory.

 Contact 064 755 2431, email@example.com